johnConstant/CI_PP2_wordle_clone/README.md

 The site consists of six pages and nine features

 ### Header
-- Featured on all pages
+- Featured on all pages except the home page
-- Consists of the game logo and game title
+- Consists of the game logo and nav menu

 <details><summary>Header</summary>
 <img src="docs/features/feature-heading.jpg">